pentrail/acadia/README.md

 </details>

 ## Installation

+### Method 1.
+Downloading a Release ISO (Recommended)
+You can download a release ISO at https://www.adamwahid.com/acadia

+Checksums are available [here](https://github.com/pentrail/acadia/releases).
+The latest release on the website will always correspond to the latest Checksum release on Github.

+### Method 2.
+Generating your own ISO
-You can generate an ISO by following these instructions.
+You can generate an ISO of the latest image by following these instructions.
 <details closed>
 <summary>Acadia Main Installation</summary>